 Blood analysis is used for many purposes in sports, such as for anti-doping, iron levels or hematocrit, hydration, glucose and lactate level.
 Analysis of blood samples can also provide details about numerous health parameters.

 qualifications: Some institutions and hospitals run short phlebotomy courses, which enable the person to gain qualification to take venous blood samples.
 To take small capillary blood samples using the pinprick method does not require any particular qualification.
 Training in this is sometimes provided in sport science university courses.

-- taking blood samples for lactate analysis in sports
+- Taking blood samples for lactate analysis in sports

-- other Health Related Tests for athletes
+- Other Health Related Tests for athletes